Ircam-Partiels/Partiels/Docs/Partiels-Manual.md

 In manual mode, the height of tracks and groups is free, click and drag on the bottom border of tracks and groups to resize them (**K4**).

 > In manual mode, you can still optimize the height of tracks and groups to the height of the main window by clicking the button (**K3**) with the keyboard modifier `⇧ Shift`.

+If the overall cumulative height of groups and tracks exceeds the height of the interface, some groups and tracks may be partially hidden.
+Use the vertical scroll mouse or the scroll bar at the right of the interface to move the view and display the groups and tracks.

+Use the `⇥ Tab` key to move the selection to the next visible track or group.

+<div style="page-break-after: always;"></div>

 ## 6. Export analyses